-Lion El’Jonson is the Primarch of the Dark Angels, the first Legion Astartes – and unlike many of his lost brethren, we know exactly where in the galaxy of Warhammer 40k Lion El’Jonson is hiding.
+Lion El’Jonson is the Primarch of the Dark Angels, the first Legion Astartes.
+Unlike many of his lost brethren, in Warhammer 40k Lion El’Jonson is alive – and very soon, he’ll return to the tabletop with an awesome new model.
 A Knight who battled the creatures of Chaos even before he was discovered by the Emperor, Jonson’s story is filled with heroism, glory, tragedy, deceit, and misplaced trust.

 The Lion’s life story first appeared in the 2nd Edition Warhammer 40k Codex ‘Angels of Death’, which contained rules and lore for the Dark Angels and Blood Angels Chapters of Space Marines.
 Though it has been embellished since then, the core points haven’t changed.

 Like all the Primarchs, Lion El’Jonson was created by the Emperor of Mankind to lead the forces of his Great Crusade that would found the Imperium of Man.
 While still an infant, the Warhammer 40k Chaos Gods ripped the Primarchs away from their father’s gene laboratory, scattering them across the galaxy.
 Jonson would land on the planet Caliban.

 Caliban was a dark and fearsome world, covered in dense forests and plagued by nightmarish monsters.
 Civilization clustered around the castles and holdfasts of noble knights, who were sworn to drive back the great beasts that lurked in the wilderness.
 Yet Jonson landed in the deep wilds, and lived his earliest years alone, cut-off from human contact and surrounded by the deadliest creatures known to mankind.